p2docs/p2docs.github.io/page/pin.md

 **TODO**

-Each I/O pin has the following inputs:
+Each I/O pin has the following inputs from the CPU cores:

  - A DIR signal, produced by logical OR of all cog's corrosponding DIRA/DIRB register bits
  - An OUT signal, produced by logical OR of all cog's corrosponding OUTA/OUTB register bits